JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

     errors[y[i], y_hat[i]] += 1
 end
 ```
 To create the dataframe, we use ```df = DataFrame(errors)```.
-Note that it prints correctly integers and not strings.
+It prints correctly integers and not strings.
 We change labels x1 to miss0, ...
-Similarly we add a first rows with the actual labels.
+Similarly we add the labels as the first column.
 ```@example gpuu
 using DataFrames